Simon, a boxer mix with a beautiful brindle coat, was well loved by his mom and dad, Wayne and Sandy Ross of Raleigh, NC, and fur sister, Molly.

 Though not a fan of cats, Simon enjoyed most other animals and people, though he liked to scare visitors with his enthusiastic barking keeping them straight.
 His calm presence with his family members will be dearly missed but he remains in our hearts.

 This memorial was provided as a complimentary service of the Thompson-Marodi Funeral Home, Inc., 809 Main Street, Bentleyville, PA 15314 * www.thompson-marodi.com

-To send flowers to Simon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Simon Ross, please visit our floral store.